protonemedia/laravel-eloquent-scope-as-select/README.md

 ## Features

-* Add a subquery based on a [query scope](https://laravel.com/docs/8.x/eloquent#query-scopes)
+* Add a subquery based on a [query scope](https://laravel.com/docs/8.x/eloquent#query-scopes).
-* Add a subquery using a Closure
+* Add a subquery using a Closure.
+* Shortcuts for calling scopes by using a string or array.
-* Support more than one subquery
+* Support for more than one subquery.
+* Support for flipping the result.
-* Zero third-party dependencies
+* Zero third-party dependencies.

 ## Support